Azure/azure-sdk-for-js/sdk/storage/storage-blob/README.md

   const accountKey = "<accountkey>";

   // Use StorageSharedKeyCredential with storage account and account key
-  // StorageSharedKeyCredential is only avaiable in Node.js runtime, not in browsers const sharedKeyCredential = new StorageSharedKeyCredential(account, accountKey);
+  // StorageSharedKeyCredential is only available in Node.js runtime, not in browsers const sharedKeyCredential = new StorageSharedKeyCredential(account, accountKey);
   const blobServiceClient = new BlobServiceClient(
     `https://${account}.blob.core.windows.net`,